rmclabs-io/pythiags-dev/README.md

 1. Hardware:

-   * `pythiags` is known to work in ubuntu-based distributions: Jetpack 4.4 for ARM (Jetson Xavier) and 18.08 for x86 (2080 TI).
-Other Linux should work, too, depending on deepstream support.
+   * `pythiags` is known to work in ubuntu-based distributions: Jetpack 4.4 for ARM (Jetson Xavier) and 20.04 for x86 (2080 TI).
+Other Linux should work, too, depending on gstreamer+deepstream support.

    * Additional Jetson information:
      <details><summary>[printenv | grep JETSON - Click here to expand]</summary>